AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges

 In summary, the key contributions of our research are as follows.

-\begin{itemize}[leftmargin=*] \item The first mixed-method study revealing downstream developers' concerns, practices, and challenges regarding AI safety. \item An analysis of 874 real-world incidents from the AI Incident Database through the lens of developers' concerns. \item Concrete suggestions for different stakeholders to improve AI safety practices in software development. \end{itemize}
+\begin{itemize}[leftmargin=*] \item The first mixed-method study revealing downstream developers' concerns, practices, and challenges regarding practical AI failures emphasising the immediate technical harms. \item An analysis of 874 real-world incidents from the AI Incident Database through the lens of developers' concerns. \item Concrete suggestions for different stakeholders to improve practices to mitigate AI failures in software development. \end{itemize}

 \textbf{\ul{Significance to Software Engineering}}: Software is used to perform increasingly critical functions in our societies, and it increasingly incorporates AI components to do so.
-Just as software engineers have reasoned about the safety of the traditional software systems they developed, they must now reason about the safety of their AI-based systems.
-Although AI researchers and governments have offered guidance on ``AI safety'', to date we lack the perspective of the engineers building the systems.
-Our study gives a first look at their concerns, practices, and challenges, setting the stage for new knowledge and improved knowledge transfer to increase the safety of the AI-based systems on which we depend.
+Just as software engineers have reasoned about the reliability of the traditional software systems they developed, they must now reason about preventing technical failures in their AI-based systems.
+Currently, while the safety engineering community provides insights for critical domains, we lack the perspective of software developers building general-purpose AI systems who must translate high-level guidance into concrete mitigation practices.
+Our study gives a first look at their concerns, practices, and challenges, setting the stage for new knowledge and improved knowledge transfer to minimise the failure risks of the AI-based systems on which we depend.
 We identify the \textbf{knowledge transfer} gap affecting downstream developers.
 For PTM developers, improved documentation is needed to enhance transparency and usability.
-For policymakers, we recommend the development of evolving AI safety checklists, accompanied by actionable guidance linked to the most effective and up-to-date mitigation strategies.
+For policymakers, we recommend the development of evolving failure mitigation checklists, accompanied by actionable guidance linked to the most effective and up-to-date mitigation strategies.
 For researchers, we suggest focusing on bridging this knowledge transfer gap by investigating the specific challenges faced by downstream users, identifying the most useful types of knowledge, and exploring effective modes of knowledge dissemination.